Fair Treatment Campaign

-Uniting is coordinating this evidence-based campaign on behalf of the wider church and our partners.
-A key element of the campaign is to inform and engage congregations in NSW and the ACT.
+Uniting is coordinating this evidence-based campaign on behalf of the wider church and our partners - informing and engaging congregations in NSW and the ACT and the wider ecommunity.

 The campaign draws on expertise of people working in the field - including medical staff at Uniting Medically Supervised Injecting Centre, Sydney.

-"Decriminalisation" of personal possession and use of small quantities of currently illicit drugs means these actions would not attract a jail sentence nor incur a criminal record.
-At present, imposition of jail terms and criminal records for personal use is counterproductive and impacts disproportionately on low-income and vulnerable users.
+Decriminalisation refers to removal of criminal sanctions for personal possession and use of small quantities of currently illicit drugs.
+This means personal use would not attract a jail sentence nor incur a criminal record.
+Current imposition of jail and criminal records for personal use is counterproductive - it deters seeking treatment, and hurts low-income and vulnerable users most of all.

-Our campaign does not seek the full "legalisation" of personal use of currently illegal drugs, nor the decriminalisation of their sale or supply.
-Some of our individual partner organisations may seek these outcomes, but the partnership as a whole does not seek more than our unanimously agreed aims at this point.
+Our campaign does not seek full legalisation of personal use of currently illegal drugs, nor the decriminalisation of their sale or supply.
+Some of our individual partner organisations may seek these outcomes, but the partnership as a whole seeks only our unanimously agreed aims.

 A majority of Australians believe people who use small quantities of illicit drugs should not be dealt with through the criminal justice system but by cautions, referrals to treatment, and if necessary minor penalties not involving jail terms or criminal records.

-Research worldwide shows that demand reduction strategies (including education and information), and harm reduction strategies (including treatment and safe use facilities) have helped to engage drug users with support and effective treatment, improving the chances of saving lives and improving health outcomes.
+Research worldwide shows demand reduction strategies (including education and information), and harm reduction strategies (including treatment and safe use facilities) have helped engage drug users with support and effective treatment, improving health outcomes including chances of saving lives.

-This campaign does not propose a reduction in enforcement resources, but their reallocation away from pursuing and convicting personal users and towards pursuing and convicting drug producers and suppliers.
+This campaign proposes reallocation of enforcement resources away from pursuing and convicting personal users and towards pursuing and convicting drug producers and suppliers.

 - One suggested mechanism for reform could be to convene a multipartisan drug policy summit which could make recommendations and present draft legislation to Parliament towards achieving these aims.